Insight-oriented psychotherapy: Role of therapist

 The two main roles for the therapist are to stay neutral and abstinent towards their patients.
 Patients who are engaging with Insight-oriented psychotherapy attempt to build a trust-infused rapport with the therapist.
 It is believed that patients will be able to speak freely without feeling judgement if they understand that their therapist is not reacting, either positively or negatively towards what the patient is saying.
 In this way, the therapist is keeping a neutral disposition towards the patient.

 Issues

 The popular treatment methods used can also generate placebo insights within clients.
-Since patients may face a lot of pressure in the therapeutic encounter, they may experience "insights" such as illusions, deception, or adaptive self-misunderstandings—and it can also generate therapeutic artefacts that seem to confirm these insights.
+Since patients may face a lot of pressure in the therapeutic encounter, they may experience "insights" such as illusions, deception, or adaptive self-misunderstandings—and it can also generate therapeutic artifacts that seem to confirm these insights.

 Different treatment options based on other assumptions about certain ameliorative factors in psychotherapy have been affected by this trend towards shorter treatment procedures.
 Insight-oriented therapies have generally consisted of treatment approaches that share the premise that behavior is disturbed in some manner through a lack of client awareness.

 Many problems have emerged in clinical treatment settings, in large part due to time limitations, as well as the restricted, minimal focus placed upon each of the above types of treatment.